Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

-*Despite the fact that Maxx saved the cat, and despite the fact that the cat was known to be aggressive and had attacked 2 other people before, the video brought out the profound irrationality of many 'cat lovers' who found snow kicking to be 'cruelty' and that Maxx 'deserved' to be brutally harmed by the animal (her face also became infected).
+*Despite the fact that Maxx saved the cat, and despite the fact that the cat was known to be aggressive and had attacked 2 other people before, the video brought out the profound irrationality of many cat lovers who found snow kicking to be cruel and that Maxx "deserved" to be brutally harmed by the animal (her face also became infected).
 This reveals the mentality of many cat owners, which I will be discussing in a future article.

-Cat attacks woman in Greenville: This is a similar story to what happened to Maxx, and it also provoked similar nonsensical criticism.
-A woman, attempting to shoo a cat off her property that was showing aggression to her own cat was severely attacked by it (this was not caught on video).
+This is a similar story to what happened to Maxx, and it also provoked similar nonsensical criticism.
+A woman, attempting to shoo a cat off her property that was showing aggression toward her own cat was severely attacked by it (this was not caught on video).
 Pet owners are probably far more likely to be in a confrontation with free-roaming cats, as the animals might get into aggressive disputes with their pets when the owners get in their way.

-Something prompted a 22 pound Himalayan cat to attack its family's 7 month old child, and after a kick from the child's father, the large feline proceeded to charge the family (including a dog), leaving them stranded in a bedroom.
+Something prompted a 22-pound Himalayan cat to attack its family's 7-month-old child, and after a kick from the child's father, the large feline proceeded to charge the family (including a dog), leaving them stranded in a bedroom.
 They even had to call 911, and police arrived to subdue the pet.
-The family is surprisingly attempting to keep the animal and are getting it therapy.
+The family is surprisingly attempting to keep the animal and is getting it therapy.